We can help you with debt collection nationwide.

-To help you understand the costs involved in Debt Recovery we have provided the price guide below based on the work typically involved at the different stages of the debt recovery process.
-The cost information provided below is general and we are very happy to discuss your individual situation with you and provide you with a more precise quote tailored to your specific circumstances so please do get in touch.
+To help you understand the costs involved with debt recovery we have provided the price guide below based on the work typically involved at the different stages of the debt collection process.
+The cost information provided below is general and based on undisputed debts.
+We are very happy to discuss your individual situation with you and provide you with a more precise quote tailored to your specific circumstances so please do get in touch.

 For straight forward debt recovery claims where an invoice has not been paid, we can write to the debtor requesting payment.
-This is known as a Letter Before Action and we offer a fixed fee for this service.
+This is known as a Pre-Action Letter and we offer a fixed fee for this service.

 Our fixed fee depends on the value of the invoice as follows: